pavlo-tech/BigLittlePairProgram/README.md

   roll number: ROLL,
   (Big/Little)Choice 1: CH1,
   (Big/Little)Choice 5: CH5,
-  NOTE: I assume that choices 2-4 exist sequentially between CH1 and CH5 so they do not need to be tagged, if the columns are not in that order the program will not work correctly.
-All other columns will be ignored

 5. specify the correct directory of CSVs ie: "C:\Desktop\Brothers.csv"

 6. Click the "generate" button.